Ecdar/Ecdar-GUI-Web/styleguide.md

 ### Tests writing guidelines:

-- There should be a one to one relation between files testet and test files.
+- There should be a one to one relation between files tested and test files.
 - When writing end-to-end tests the test names should explain the test.
 - When writing unit tests, the describe and it functions should be used in a way such that they form a sentence.